Crime Prevention Programs

 The Lino Lakes Police Department has a commitment to working with everyone to prevent crime from occurring in our city.
 Increasing the community awareness on how to be "SAFE BY DESIGN" makes for a happier and more prosperous community to live and work in.

-If you would like more information on CPTED, please contact Captain William Owens for more information.
+If you would like more information on CPTED, please contact Sergeant William Owens for more information.